tgarayua/MealFetcher/README.md

-# MealFetcher
+# Dessert Fetcher

 ## Overview

-Meal Explorer is an iOS app that allows users to explore and discover various meals along with their detailed instructions and ingredients.
+Dessert Fetcher is an iOS app that allows users to explore and discover various meals along with their detailed instructions and ingredients.

 ## Features